H3licopter/beanstalk/README.md

 ---

 ## Current Goals
+  - Get the core scene nesting code robustly working in all cases
   - Finish implementing all basic scene styling and keywords for scenes
   - Finish implimenting constant folding and basic compile time evaluation
   - Basic scene components and reactivity implemented